-- (b) The date of posting and the date the posting closes shall appear on the notice along with job classification and basic qualifications required.
-When a posting is revised the original posting shall remain on the board with a cancelled stamp on it, and the revised posting shall be attached to the original.
-The Employer shall ensure that all postings under paragraph 8(a) are also posted on the main Employer bulletin board.
-A copy of each posting will be forwarded to the Union Chairperson. - (c) All candidates from within the bargaining unit who apply in writing, and who have not been interviewed for the same position in the preceding twelve (12) months, shall be granted an interview. - (d) Employees shall be allowed to submit, in writing, applications for specific jobs in advance of an absence from work provided they are able to assume the position upon award. - (e) The Employer will encourage the promotion of employees from within the Waterloo Region Record and will attempt to promote from within whenever suitable candidates for promotion are available.
-Outside candidates will not be appointed to any vacant position within the bargaining unit until inside applications for such positions have been dealt with under the provisions of this article. - (f) Where, in the opinion of the Employer, two (2) or more applicants for bargaining unit positions have relatively equal skill and ability, the employee with the most seniority will be awarded the job. - (g) The Employer shall, on request, provide an explanation to an employee as to why his/her application was not successful and identify areas where improvement could be made. - (h) The Employer will post a notice when beats are to be re-assigned.
-Employees will then have an opportunity to express interest in being assigned to a specific beat.
-The Employer will give consideration to such expressions of interest in making the decision on the assignment of the beats.
-This clause shall also apply when positions such as editor of special editorial sections are to be re-assigned. - (i) New employees shall be on probation for three (3) months.
+- a) The Employer shall email postings to all employees in the advertising department for all bargaining unit job vacancies or new positions covered under this agreement.
+The posting will remain open for a period of ten (10) calendar days.
+When a posting is revised the revised posting shall be emailed and noted as revised.
+An email of each posting will be forwarded to the Union Chairperson. - b) The date of posting and the date the posting closes shall appear on the email along with job classification and basic qualifications required.
+An email of each posting will be forwarded to the Union Chairperson. - c) All candidates from within the bargaining unit who apply in writing and who have not been interviewed for the same position in the preceding twelve months shall be granted an interview. - d) Employees shall be allowed to submit, in writing, applications for specific jobs in advance of an absence from work provided they are able to assume the position upon award. - e) The Employer will encourage the promotion of employees from within the Waterloo Region Record and will attempt to promote from within whenever suitable candidates for promotion are available.
+Outside candidates will not be appointed to any vacant position within the bargaining unit until inside applications for such positions have been dealt with under the provisions of this article. - f) Where, in the opinion of the Employer, two or more applicants for bargaining unit positions have relatively equal skill and ability, the employee with the most seniority will be awarded the job. - g) The Employer shall, on request, provide an explanation to an employee as to why his/her application was not successful and identify areas where improvement could be made. - h) Employees who are transferred laterally or promoted to another classification where the job content is substantially different from their prior classification shall be on a trial period for forty-five (45) days.
+The Employer may, at any time during this trial period, return the employee to their former classification with no loss of seniority, or the employee may elect to return to their previous classification within the said timeframe.
+At the conclusion of a successful trial period the employee will be advised in writing that the promotion or transfer has been made permanent.

+- i) New employees shall be on probation for three (3) months.
 The probationary period may be extended by mutual agreement.
-The Employer may dismiss a probationary employee for any reason whether the probationary period is extended or not, provided such dismissal is not otherwise arbitrary, discriminatory or in bad faith. - (j) Employees who are transferred laterally or promoted to another classification where the job content is substantially different from their prior classification shall be on a trial period for forty-five (45) days.
-The Employer may, at any time during the trial period, return the employee to their former classification with no loss of seniority, or the employee may elect to return to their previous classification within the said timeframe.
-At the conclusion of a successful trial period the employee will be advised in writing that the promotion or transfer has been made permanent. - (k) Employees shall be free to refuse promotions without penalty. - Age, sex, lawful union activity, sexual preference, race, creed, colour, national origin, marital or family status, political beliefs, or handicap are not barriers to employment or promotion with the Employer, and the Employer agrees that this policy shall continue. - (m) Where there is the creation of a new bargaining unit position or a significant change to an existing bargaining unit position, which involves a new title or change in title, the Employer will notify the Union and will discuss any disagreements with the Union.
-Notification to the Union will be prior to announcing the new position.
+The Employer may dismiss a probationary employee for any reason whether - j) the probationary period is extended or not, provided such dismissal is not otherwise arbitrary, discriminatory or in bad faith. - k) Employees shall be free to refuse promotions without penalty. - Age, sex, lawful union activity, sexual preference, race, creed, colour, national origin, marital or family status, political beliefs, or handicap are not barriers to employment or promotion with the Employer, and the Employer agrees that this policy shall continue.

-ARTICLE 9-VACATIONS
+ARTICLE 9 - VACATIONS

-(a) A calendar year system shall be used for allocating vacations.
+a) A calendar year system shall be used for allocating vacations.

 Employees who have completed the specified period of service by July 1 of each year shall receive annual paid vacation on the following basis:

 after one (1) year's service three (3) weeks

 after six (6) years four (4) weeks

 after thirteen (13) years five (5) weeks

 after twenty-three (23) years six (6) weeks

 after thirty-five (35) years seven (7) weeks,

-plus one (1) extra day for each year ther eafter
+plus one (1) extra day for each year the ereafter